serverdensity/sd-agent-core-plugins/postfix/README.md

 The Postfix check can be installed with your package manager, if the sd-agent repository is configured on your server, [instructions are available on our support site](https://support.serverdensity.com/hc/en-us/search?query=Postfix).
 To install the Postfix check install the `sd-agent-postfix` package.

 ## Configuration
-This check can be configured to use the `find` command which requires granting the dd-agent user sudo access to get a count of messages in the `incoming`, `active`, and `deferred` mail queues.
+This check can be configured to use the `find` command which requires granting the sd-agent user sudo access to get a count of messages in the `incoming`, `active`, and `deferred` mail queues.

 Optionally, you can configure the agent to use a built in `postqueue -p` command to get a count of messages in the `active`, `hold`, and `deferred` mail queues. `postqueue` is exectued with set-group ID privileges without the need for sudo.

 **WARNING**: Using `postqueue` to monitor the mail queues will not report a count of messages for the `incoming` queue.

 ### Using sudo
 Create a file `postfix.yaml` in the Agent's `conf.d` directory.
-See the [sample postfix.yaml](https://github.com/DataDog/integrations-core/blob/master/postfix/conf.yaml.example) for all available configuration options:
+See the [sample postfix.yaml](https://github.com/serverdensity/sd-agent-core-plugins/blob/master/postfix/conf.yaml.example) for all available configuration options:

 ```
 init_config: